Larsen-Daniel/llm-counting-analysis/README.md

 ## Conclusion

 This task is harder than it might initially seem.
 While counting items in short lists appears simple, language models typically solve such tasks using chain-of-thought reasoning tokens.
-Our results show a clear trend: larger models perform substantially better (Llama 3.1 70B: 78.2% vs Qwen 2.5 1.5B: ~35%).
+Our results show a clear trend: larger models perform substantially better (Llama 3.1 70B: 78.2% vs Qwen 2.5 3B: 35.2%).

-For practical reasons, activation patching experiments are much easier to run on smaller models that fit on consumer GPUs.
-However, given that these models perform poorly on the base task, we shouldn't expect their activations to have extremely strong correlations to the ground truth.

-### Convergent Evidence for Late-Layer Processing
+### Convergent Evidence for Late-Layer Count Representation

-Despite these limitations, we found convergent evidence across two methods:
+We found strong convergent evidence across two complementary methods on Qwen 2.5 models:

-**Activation Patching**: Both the magnitude of output change and directional accuracy peaked in the final quartile of layers (18-27).
-Mean effects rose from 0.34 (layer 16-17) to 0.43-0.45 (layers 18-27), with directional accuracy reaching 20-23% compared to ~11% in early layers.
+**Activation Patching (Qwen 3B, 100 pairs)**: Patching single-layer activations achieved up to **42% exact match rate** at layer 24, with consistent effects across layers 18-28.
+This demonstrates genuine causal mediation—a single layer's representation can successfully override the model's original computation in a substantial fraction of cases.

-**Linear Probing**: Test accuracy improved progressively through the network, from 69.6% (layer 0) to 93.9% (layer 27), with layers 20-27 achieving 90.8-93.9% accuracy.
-This suggests count information becomes increasingly explicit and linearly accessible in later layers.
+**Linear Probing (Qwen 1.5B, 5000 examples)**: Test accuracy improved progressively through the network, from 69.6% (layer 0) to 93.9% (layer 27), with layers 20-27 achieving 90.8-93.9% accuracy.
+This shows count information becomes increasingly explicit and linearly accessible in later layers.

-### The Puzzle of Strong Probing vs Weak Patching

-Notably, linear probing was far more effective than activation patching.
-While probes achieved >90% accuracy on late layers, activation patching only shifted outputs in the correct direction 20-23% of the time.
-This large gap suggests:

-1. **A count-related concept exists** and is linearly decodable from activations
-2. **Single-token patching is insufficient** to reliably steer model behavior
-3. **The representation may be distributed** across multiple positions or require broader intervention

-The fact that even layer 0 (embeddings) achieved 69.6% probe accuracy raises questions about whether probes learn statistical patterns independent of the model's computation.
-However, the progressive improvement through layers (69.6% → 93.9%) indicates that later layers do refine count representations in ways the model uses, even if our patching intervention cannot fully leverage them.
+### Comparing Causal Intervention vs. Linear Readout

+Linear probing substantially outperformed activation patching (93.9% vs 42% at peak layers).
+This gap reflects fundamental differences in what these methods measure:

+- **Linear probes** passively read out information that correlates with the count, including statistical patterns that may not be causally used by the model
+- **Activation patching** actively tests whether a representation can causally steer the model's behavior when competing against residual streams and attention from earlier layers

+The 42% exact match rate from patching demonstrates that late-layer representations do causally mediate counting, even if they cannot fully override all competing information sources.
+The convergence of both methods on layers 18-28 provides strong evidence that these layers are critical for count processing.

 ---